roxyisat-rex/Nextflow_with_Singularity_on_PBS/README.md

 In the current case, where we are trying to run singularity from HPC with nextflow, so the command for mounting data should be within the nextflow config file, which will be disected in a little more detail below.

 - Creating the Nextflow process
 The above ldsc script when wrapped into a nextflow process, can be found in the "singularity_ldsc_NF_pbs_test.nf" file.
 There are a few things that I would like to clarify:
 1. Original script is already calling python in bash so there is not need to treat this as a python script for Nextflow.
 Hence, no need to specify python versions etc. If you are trying to wrap python codes into nextflow, you can go to my other [repo](https://github.com/roxyisat-rex/nextflow_with_python/tree/master), I have also written a little guide for that, especially tagetted towards translating python and bash variables.

 2. For the channels, paths must be from where you have mounted your data in the container.
+In the example, I have mounted my input data (.bed and .bim) files into the "mnt" folder in the container by using ```runOptions``` in the nextflow config file.
+Therefore,

 - Running your NF process in your singularity container